jmd-dk/concept/concept/docs/troubleshooting.rst

 If you are still struggling, in particular if CO\ *N*\ CEPT does launch but the MPI process binding/affinity is wrong, try removing some of the added environment variables that gets set in the ``jobscript`` (under the 'Environment variables' heading).
-After altering the jobscript, submit it manually using ``sbatch jobscript`` (Slurm) or ``qsub jobscript`` (TORQUE/PBS).
+After altering the job script, submit it manually using ``sbatch jobscript`` (Slurm) or ``qsub jobscript`` (TORQUE/PBS).